-Kolkata Wow Momo Factory Fire
+Kolkata Wow momo factory fire

-Kolkata, Jan 30 (PTI) West Bengal Governor CV Ananda Bose on Friday said the devastating fire at a momo manufacturing unit and two godowns at Anandapur on the outskirts of Kolkata pointed to a failure on the part of the authorities.
+Kolkata (PTI): Police on Friday arrested two more persons in connection with the fire that broke out at a momo manufacturing unit and two godowns at Anandapur on the outskirts of Kolkata, a senior police officer said.

-"I am here on a fact-finding exercise, not on a fault-finding exercise," the governor said after visiting the spot..
+This comes days after the owner of a decorator company linked to the premises was taken into custody.

-"I do not want to blame anybody, but the fact remains that there has been failure on the part of authorities concerned, else this kind of repeated incidents would not have taken place," the governor told reporters.
+"Two senior officials of the momo manufacturing unit have been arrested.
+They are the company's manager, Manoranjan Sheet, and deputy manager, Raja Chakraborty.
+Both were picked up by Narendrapur police," the officer added.

 So far, 21 body parts, including partially burnt and skeletal remains, have been recovered from the site, officials said.